Skip to main content

 The inserted code must reside in separate files (called "insertion files") located in insertions subdirectory of your form config directory.

-• Remember that you can change default config directory path using --directory option of form_composer_config command
+• Remember that you can change default config directory path using --directory option of form_composer config command

 HTML content insertion